PM wants to 'hand over' entire agriculture business to his 'two friends', alleges Rahul | Politics

 Congress leader Rahul Gandhi on Saturday alleged that Prime Minister Narendra Modi wants to ''hand over'' the entire agriculture business to his ''two friends''.

-Addressing farmers at Rupangarh in Rajasthan, he said 40 per cent people of the country are stakeholders of the farming business.
+Addressing farmers at Rupangarh in Rajasthan, he said 40 per cent people of the country are stakeholders in the farming business.

-''It is the business of 40 per cent people, which includes farmers, small and medium businessmen, traders, labourers.
+''It is the business of 40 per cent people, which includes farmers, small and medium businessmen, traders and labourers.
 Narendra Modi wants to give this entire business to his two friends.
 This is the objective of the farm laws,'' he claimed but did not name anyone.

-Gandhi, wearing a Rajasthani safa or turban, reached the rally venue driving a tractor with Chief Minister Ashok Gehlot and state Congress chief Govind Singh Dotsra sitting with him on both sides.
+Gandhi, wearing a Rajasthani safa or turban, reached the rally venue driving a tractor with Chief Minister Ashok Gehlot and state Congress chief Govind Singh Dotasra sitting with him.

-The former Congress chief spoke while standing on a platform made of two tractor trolleys while the farmers sat or stood on tractor trolleys around the platform.
+The former Congress chief spoke while standing on a platform made of two tractor-trailers while the farmers sat or stood on tractor-trailers around the platform.
+Later in another rally at Nagaur’s Makrana, Gandhi said the backbone of the country is being broken, which started with demonetisation.

-AICC general secretary Ajay Maken and former deputy chief minister Sachin Pilot were also present with Gandhi.
+“Future is being snatched from the youth.
+In front of your eyes, the backbone of the country is being broken.
+It began with demonetisation, after which the GST…Gabbar Singh Tax… was brought and small businesses were hit,” Gandhi said in the farmers’ rally.
+“Farmers, labourers, traders are being sidelined and the path is being cleared for two-three businessmen.
+During the coronavirus lockdown, labourers requested the prime minister to give them tickets to go home but he did not yield to it and waived loans of Rs 1.5 lakh crore of the rich,” he alleged.

+Gandhi said it was his responsibility to tell the truth and it is for the people to listen or not to listen.
+“In February last year, I had said 10-15 times that Bharat Mata is going to suffer drastic losses due to coronavirus.
+Farmers, labourers and the poor are going to be badly hit but 'press wale' (media) said he is not a farmer, he is anti-national,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)